 FRAMEWORK AGREEMENT FOR ACTIVE ELEMENTS

-1. This Statement of Work is executed between TT dotCom Sdn Bhd (Registration No. 197901008085 (52371-A) and [Supplier] pursuant to the Framework Agreement for Active Elements dated [ ] between the Parties (“Agreement”).
+1. This Statement of Work is executed between TT dotCom Sdn Bhd (Registration No. 197901008085 (52371-A) and Progressive Growth Partners Pty Ltd (Registration No.: (627627365*)) pursuant to the Framework Agreement for Active Elements dated [ ] between the Parties (“Agreement”).

 2. This Statement of Work is an integral part of the Agreement and shall be governed by the terms and conditions of the Agreement subject to such additions and modifications stated in this Statement of Work.